Introduction to the Jackson's Chameleon

 The most effective and reliable way to producing UVB for your chameleon is with linear T5 high output fluorescent tubes.
 These bulbs may go into a multi-bulb fixture, but are most effective in a single bulb reflector.
 I highly recommend using a single bulb reflector for your UVB source as it gives you not only the full power of the bulb (your UVB gets soaked up by other bulbs), but it gives you full control over the UVB strength that hits the basking area depending on how high you raise the fixture above the cage.
 But if a multi-bulb fixture is the only option then you simply get a high power UVB bulb.

-Presently we are targeting an effective UV Index between 1-3 with a maximum of UVI 6 to allow for sufficient vitamin D3 synthesis.
+Presently we are targeting an UV Index of 3 at the basking branch with a maximum of UVI 6 to allow for sufficient vitamin D3 synthesis.
 This is generally what you can generate using a T5 HO Arcadia 6% or Zoomed Reptisun 5.0 in a single bulb reflector at a basking branch 6″ inches from the light going through a standard screen cage top panel.
 If you are using a multi bulb fixture the rough estimate is to jump up to the 12% or 10.0.
 These numbers are all general estimates as each reflector will have it’s own reflection properties and each bulb will have different strength depending on age.
 Luckily, this does not have to be an exact value.
 Ballpark is fine!

 UVB Meters are an expensive piece of equipment, but are a valuable tool in setting up your chameleon’s environment.
 If you can get one – do it!